 Rice was the main food given to the POWs fed to them as “lugow” which meant “wet rice.”
 The rice smelled and appeared to have been swept up off the floor.
 The other problem was that the men assigned to be cooks had no idea of how to prepare the rice since they had no experience in cooking it.
 During their time in the camp, they received few vegetables and almost no fruit.
 Once in a while, the POWs received corn to serve to the prisoners.
 From the corn, the cooks would make hominy.
 The prisoners were so hungry that some men would eat the corn cobs.
 This resulted in many men being taken to the hospital to have the cobs removed because they would not pass through the men’s bowels.
 Sometimes they received bread, and if they received fish it was rotten and covered with maggots.
 To supplement their diets, the men would search for grasshoppers, rats, and dogs to eat.
 The POWs assigned to handing out the food used a sardine can to assure that each man received the same amount.
 They were closely watched by their fellow prisoners who wanted to make sure that everyone received the same portion and that no one received extra rice.

-Jim worked on a farm in rice fields.
-Each morning, after arriving at the farm, the POWs went into a tool shed to get their tools.
+For the POWs working in the rice fields, each day started with arriving at the farm and going to the tool shed to get their tools.
 As they left the shed, the guards hit them on their heads.
 While working in the fields, the favorite punishment given to the men in the rice paddies was to have their faces pushed into the mud and stepped on by a guard.
 Returning from a detail the POWs bought or were given, medicine, food, and tobacco, which they somehow managed to get into the camp even though they were searched when they returned.

 The Japanese announced to the POWs in the camp that on October 14, 1942, the daily food ration for each POW would be 550 grams of rice, 100 grams of meat, 330 grams of vegetables, 20 grams of fat, 20 grams of sugar, 15 grams of salt, and 1 gram of tea.
 At some point, 50 grams of mongo beans replaced some of the rice.
 In addition, sick POWs also received an additional 50 grams of meat.
 In reality, the POWs noted that the meals were wet rice and rice coffee for breakfast, Pechi green soup and rice for lunch, and Mongo bean soup, Carabao meat, and rice for dinner.